Bangladesh war crimes trial: Key accused

-Ali Ahsan Mohammad Mujahid - sentenced to death in July 2013
+Ali Ahsan Mohammad Mujahid - executed in November 2015

-Ali Ahsan Mohammad Mujahid, 64, is the secretary-general of Jamaat-e-Islami and an influential figure within the party.
-He was sentenced to death in July 2013 - a decision that was upheld in June 2015 when the supreme court rejected his appeal.
+Ali Ahsan Mohammad Mujahid, 64, was the secretary-general of Jamaat-e-Islami and an influential figure within the party.
+He was executed in November 2015 after being sentenced to death in July 2013 - a decision that was upheld in June 2015 when the Supreme Court rejected his appeal.

 His critics say he was also an al-Badr leader responsible for the killings of a number of pro-independence Bangladeshi leaders and intellectuals.